Fikarroyal/Calendar/README.md

 # Calendar

-This project is a simple calendar application built using Python.
-It allows users to view the calendar of a specific month in text format on the terminal or command line interface.
+This calendar application is built using Python.
+It enables users to view the calendar of a specific month in a text format on the terminal or command line interface.

 ## Features